akrenner/NOAA-LCI/Manual.md

 Niskin bottle water samples as well as bucket surface water samples are taken at pre-determined stations.
 XXX details?

 ### Phytoplankton
 Pour 10 l, 20 l, or 40 l (depending on season) of seawater through the 20 μm, 20 cm diameter plankton net.
-Wash the ouside of net down with ambient sea water Collect samples in white plastic bottles.
+Wash the outside of net down with ambient sea water Collect samples in white plastic bottles.
 Preserve with 8 drops of Lugal's solution, of practical.
 Label bottle with date, Transect and station, and amount of water filtered (usually 40 l).

 ### Notes
 Take notes on paper, as before -- at a minimum, date, time, transect, and station numbers; as back-up.